vicsanga/Postre/README.md

 <h2 id="Installation">How to install and run Postre?</h2>

 Postre is build with <a href="https://shiny.rstudio.com/">Shiny</a> framework.
-Thus, tu run Postre you only need to install R & R-Studio.
+Thus, tu run Postre you only need to install R & R-Studio, and a couple of R libraries.

+<h3>Installing R and R-Studio </h3>
 There is plenty of available information in the internet to do this depending on the OS(Windows, Mac, Linux etc.).
 If you need help, different tutorials are provided here: <a href="https://www.earthdatascience.org/courses/earth-analytics/document-your-science/setup-r-rstudio/">Tutorial for installing R and R-Studio in Windows, Mac or Linux <a/>

+<h3>Installing Postre required libraries </h3>

 Running Postre on the web?

 To run it